SuperOfficeDocs/superoffice-docs/docs/api/authentication/overview.md

 SuperOffice **NetServer SOAP web services** are a complete set of service endpoints that support 100% of the SuperOffice web-client functionality - which is more than the Windows client and COM could ever claim.
 CS depends on NetServer web services, as well as all the quote functionality in the Window client!

-NetServer code, comprised of business entity classes, as well as row & row collections, supports the entire web services stack.
+NetServer code, comprised of business entity classes as well as row & row collections, supports the entire web services stack.
 All of this functionality gets pushed through NetServer's [Objectified SQL (OSQL)][2] classes for database-vendor-specific SQL generation.

+### Reading advice

 The objective of this article is to introduce you to how to get past the first hurdle, authentication.
 All of the following sections assume you have access to a correctly configured SuperOffice database.
 Each section will define all of the dependencies required to be in place for you to be able to successfully authenticate with the corresponding API.

 > [!NOTE]
 > The development environment used in these examples is Visual Studio and the language used C#.